nsaje/dotfiles/README.md

 All the commands bellow assume that you are located in client subdirectory.

-Make sure that you have node.js ,npm and bower installed.
+Make sure that you have node.js, npm and bower installed.

 Install local development node modules:
 ```bash